Cjbucker/BinaryCalculator/README.md

 - Jacob = Conversion methods

 ## Meetings
+All members were present for the full duration of all meetings.
+All meetings were held over [Zoom](https://bsu.zoom.us).
 ### Sunday, September 6 @ 2pm
 This meeting was the original meeting to divide the work and set expectations for the project.
 All team was present.
 Zoom.